-While many celebrate only the build-up to Christmas and the day itself, as a faith community we celebrate Christmas over several weeks from Dec.
+While many celebrate only the build up to Christmas and the day itself, as a faith community Catholics celebrate Christmas over several weeks from Dec.
 25 through the feast of the Baptism of the Lord on Jan.
-13. There is much to celebrate over the weeks of Christmas, much to enter into more deeply.
+8. Christmas day marks the start of the Octave (or eight days) of Christmas.
+There is much to celebrate over the weeks of Christmas, and much to enter into more deeply.
 Too often, the days before Christmas are too busy to enter into the meaning of this feast or to reflect on the daily Scriptures and the graces offered to us.
 This first week is a time for us to enter into the stories of special saints who are associated with the birth of our Lord because of their innocence.
 During subsequent weeks of Christmas, we return to stories of Jesus’ life and ministry. (from Creighton Online Ministries)

 Feast days of the Christmas season

-The solemnity of the Nativity of the Lord (Christmas) – Dec.
-25, 2019 (holy day of obligation)
+The Solemnity of the Nativity of the Lord (Christmas) – Dec.
+25

 This feast day provides us an opportunity not to reflect upon the “perfect family,” but to ask ourselves how we might be blessed by examining the lives and examples of Joseph, Mary and Jesus, and asking ourselves what graces they could offer us.

 It also allows us more time to reflect upon the Christmas story, including the everyday reality that was part of their lives as family – patience, give and take, the self-sacrifice and the love that was a part of their very human interaction together, throughout what we call “the hidden life” of Jesus.
 That can include all the growing up years of Jesus’ life, what their village was like and how they spoke with each other, as well as what difficulties they might have experienced.